 Adjusted for pass interference penalties, Maclin averages 945.6 yards per season, compared to 856.7 for Smith.
 And there already isn't a huge difference in touchdown catches, with Maclin only edging Smith 6.6 to 6.2.

 There isn't a massive difference between the two in terms of dropped passes, either.
-Maclin is the more sure-handed of the two with 5.4 drops per season to Smith's 7.0.
+Maclin is the more sure-handed of the two with 5.4 drops per season to Smith's 7.0, according to data from Pro Football Focus.

 Maclin is the superior player overall, and nobody would try to argue otherwise.
 But Smith gives the Eagles offense a whole different dynamic, while the return of the long ball should open up the middle of the field for Matthews, a big possession receiver with upside.